Matt is a professional painter and freelance writer, sharing his knowledge, house-painting tips, and product reviews.

 Out of the four sprayers I own, it is the best paint sprayer for cabinets and the easiest one to clean.
-The sprayer is equipped with a one and a half gallon hopper that holds your paint on top instead of using a siphon tube underneath like other models.
+The sprayer is equipped with a one-and-a-half gallon hopper that holds your paint on top instead of using a siphon tube underneath like other models.
 Paint flows from the hopper directly into the small pump and into the spray hose in very little time.
 I rarely get clogs with this sprayer, and the hopper is easy to wipe down and clean.
-I haven't had to replace the pump in my Finish Pro yet, but it is designed to allow easy on-the-job replacement without having to take apart the sprayer, or take it in for service.
+I haven't had to replace the pump in my Finish Pro yet, but it is designed to allow easy on-the-job replacement without having to take apart the sprayer or take it in for service.

 My second favorite sprayer for cabinets is the Titan 440 Impact.
 If my primary sprayer ever breaks down in the middle of a project, I'll use my Impact.
 With a higher GPM of 0.54, you can use larger spray tips and take on bigger projects without destroying the pump.
-For those who want a more versatile sprayer for multiple types of projects and coatings, the Impact is a good choice, but my one gripe is the annoying cleanup, at least with the skid model.
+For those who want a more versatile sprayer for multiple types of projects and coatings, the Impact is a good choice, but my one gripe is the annoying clean-up, at least with the skid model.
 Unscrewing the paint-saturated filter underneath the unit for cleaning is messy.
 The cleanup process takes longer too than my Finish Pro with the hopper.
-Either of the airless sprayers I recommend are great options for cabinets, but don't forget to choose the right spray tip size.
+Either of the airless sprayers I recommend is a great option for cabinets, but don't forget to choose the right spray tip size.

 The Best Paint Sprayer Tips for Cabinets

 Using the correct spray tip is really important when spraying cabinets.
-Spraying with an over-sized tip wastes material and produces excessive over-spray.
+Spraying with an oversized tip wastes material and produces excessive over-spray.
 You're also more likely to get paint runs when spraying vertically.
 The spray tips I use exclusively for most of my spray work are the green Graco FFLP tips from the RAC-X series, which can only be used with their blue tip guard.